lana-bu/u-share_notes_webapp/README.md

 # u-share_notes_webapp
-This will become a web app for a notes-sharing platform.
-We are designing it for our CIS 376 (Software Engineering II) term project.
+U-Share Notes is a platform designed to help university students share and discover academic notes with ease.
+Our group designed this web app for our CIS 376 (Software Engineering II) term project.

 ## Quality Checks
 - `python3 manage.py check`